Ugh! (song): Critical response

 Upon release, "Ugh!" was met with positive reviews from contemporary music critics, while the response from the 1975's fanbase was more favourable than "Love Me".
-Stereogum declared the former the 28th-best pop song of 2015, with DeVille writing: "I’m already all-in on Matthew Healy’s Scritti Politti phase."
+Stereogum declared the former the 28th-best pop song of 2015, with DeVille writing: "I’m already all-in on Healy’s Scritti Politti phase."
 Dan Weiss of Spin called the song a "convincingly arresting tune", deeming it a marriage of Scritti Politti's Cupid & Psyche 85 (1985) and Usher's My Way (1997).
 Kika Chatterjee of Alternative Press described the track as a "technicolor anthem", praising the juxtaposition of Healy's sardonicism with the glowy synth.
 She also noted similarities with "Menswear", deeming it the mature companion.
 Matt Collar of AllMusic called "Ugh!" delightful while comparing it to "something Madonna might have made in collaboration with Chic guitarist Nile Rodgers and art-pop duo Yello".

 Amy Davidson of Digital Spy called "Ugh!" brilliant and an "unravelling of the band's new sound".
 Erin Hampton of Euphoria Magazine praised the song's innovative sound and desperate lyrics, observing there is a "brave and brilliant new sound".
 She noted the 1975 presented a clear agenda by releasing the song after "Love Me", saying it mirrors the album's themes.
 The editorial staff of Radio X said the track builds upon the 1980s sound of "Love Me", commenting that Healy "sings up a storm".
 Menyes noted "Ugh!" is an improvement over "Love Me", praising the sinister lyrics and production while calling it "the sort of earworm that can't necessarily get out of your head".
 Daly commended the song's verbose and ostentatious lyrics, calling them "one of the most fascinating facets" of the band.
-Additionally, he wrote: "[The track] might be more personal than the selfie culture-attacking ‘Love Me’, but it’s no less bold, brilliant or thought-provoking."
+Additionally, he wrote: "[The track] might be more personal than the selfie culture-attacking ‘Love Me’, but it's no less bold, brilliant or thought-provoking."

 Jon Dolan of Rolling Stone said "Ugh!" is slickly strutting, praising Healy's vocals while calling him a "disco lizard king".
 Natalie Weiner of Billboard called the song "groovy" and commended Healy's vocals.
 Jonathan Wroble of Slant Magazine called the track "impossibly squirmy" and praised the backing groove, calling it an "earworm".
 Sean Adams of Drowned in Sound commended the song's "glorious clatter".
 Annie Zaleski of The A.V.
 Club felt "Ugh!" is an "obvious single", describing it as a "beachy ode to the lure of cocaine".
 Manders praised the 1975 for finding a silver lining in the song's dark themes, noting they successfully move the song away from being morose, while writing that it perfectly captures the sick amusement in complacency.
 Alex Green of Clash said the song covers familiar ground, calling it bland.
 Andy Gill of The Independent said the track is less appealing than "Love Me", writing that it "[mistakes] mere riff for melody, and lyrical tricksiness for sophistication".